elsampsa/darknet-python/README.md

 ## Training

-These python bindings come with homebrewn tagger program, written in Python3 and Qt, called "DarkTurk (tm)" (as in mechanical turk)
+This python binding comes with a homebrewn tagger program, written in Python3 and Qt, called "DarkTurk (tm)" (as in mechanical turk).
+Install Python Qt with this command:

+    pip3 install --user --upgrade PySide2

 Let's start by creating a scaffold directory structure:

     darknet_py_gui --create_dir=true --directory=$HOME/darkturk/train1

-Let's see README.md in that newly created directory.
+See README.md in that newly created directory.
 It says:

     names.txt      : one object class per line net.cfg        : the neural network topology